Venkatesh-Bharath/Code-Assist-/README.md

 ### Prerequisites

 Before you begin, ensure you have the following:
-- A Cohere API key (you can sign up for one on the Cohere website).
+- A Codestral API key (you can sign up for one on the Codestral website).
 - Python 3.6 or higher installed on your machine.
-- Required Python libraries: Streamlit, Cohere, and FPDF.
+- Required Python libraries: Streamlit, Codestral, and FPDF.

 ### Installation